 .

-project since the various arts programs of the WPA in the 1930s, yet CETA has been virtually forgotten.
+employment program since the New Deal in the 1930s, yet CETA has been virtually forgotten.

 Washington DC, and other cities.
 The last, and largest, of the projects took place in NYC from 1978-80.